-- 7) A "Notice to Employees" must be posted in an area where it can be reviewed by all employees.
-A copy of this form is available on our website, www.scdhec.gov. - 8) Protective equipment and apparel must be checked at least annually for cracks and holes that could compromise the radiation protection they provide.
+- 3) The x-ray control must have a label on it which states "WARNING: This x-ray unit may be dangerous to patient and operator unless safe exposure factors and operating instructions are observed."
+This label shall be legible and in clear view.
+(See RHB 4.3.1) - 4) A "Notice to Employees" must be posted in an area where it can be reviewed by all employees.
+A copy of this form is available on our website, www.scdhec.gov. - 5) Protective equipment and apparel must be checked at least annually for cracks and holes that could compromise the radiation protection they provide.
 Records of this testing must be retained for two years, or until the next Department inspection, whichever is later.